 - Avoid letting the baby get too hot.
 Set the room temperature at a level that is

 comfortable for a lightly-clothed adult, and dress the baby lightly for sleep.

-Do not cover the heads of babies or over bundle them in clothing and blankets.
+Do not cover the heads of babies.

 - Tell each baby's parent or guardian that you use these "safe sleep practices" as recommended by the AAP.
 Place babies to sleep wholly on their backs, even if the parent asks you to do something different.
 If a baby has a special health condition and something different is recommended, require a signed note from the child's pediatrician stating what is recommended for this baby and why.